MEDLEY-BENCH: Benchmarking Behavioural Metacognition and Belief Revision Under Social Pressure in Large Language Models: Discussion

 \subsection{What MEDLEY-BENCH measures}

-It is important to clarify the construct measured by MEDLEY-BENCH.
-The benchmark does not assess metacognitive accuracy in the strict sense of \emph{meta-d$'$}, which requires tasks with objectively correct and incorrect responses so that confidence can be evaluated against actual accuracy \cite{fleming2014measure}.
-MEDLEY-BENCH does not fit that framework because 100 of its 130 instances are intentionally designed without a single ground-truth answer.
-Instead, it measures a behavioural aspect of metacognition: whether models update their beliefs in a way that is appropriately aligned with the available evidence and with social input.
-In that sense, the benchmark captures the quality of belief revision under pressure rather than classical confidence accuracy.
-This distinction matters because it defines both the contribution and the scope of the claims: MEDLEY-BENCH is a benchmark of behavioural metacognition under ambiguity, not a direct implementation of psychometric metacognitive efficiency.
+MEDLEY-BENCH should be interpreted as a benchmark of \emph{behavioural metacognition under ambiguity}, not as a direct measure of psychometric metacognitive accuracy.
+Classical meta-d$'$ requires objectively correct and incorrect responses so that confidence can be evaluated against accuracy \cite{fleming2014measure}.
+In contrast, most MEDLEY-BENCH instances are intentionally ambiguous and may admit more than one defensible answer.
+The benchmark therefore measures whether a model updates its beliefs in a way that is aligned with available evidence, uncertainty, and social input.
+This distinction defines the scope of the claim: the benchmark evaluates the quality of belief revision under pressure, not whether models possess human-like introspective access to their own cognitive processes.